pangtao22/quasistatic_simulator/readme.md

 ```
 docker run -v $PWD:"/github/workspace" --platform=linux/amd64 --entrypoint "/github/workspace/scripts/run_tests.sh" qsim
 ```
-It is also very slow, even slower than CI.
+It is also very slow, even slower than building the image and then running the test in CI.
+It also segfaults in the C++ tests.
+Not worth it.

 ## Running python tests
 In the root of the repo, run